Alitrun/FMX-GRID/README.md

-Please see the actual and official version in A-Dato public repository.
+Please see the actual and official version in A-Dato public repository below.
 This component has been developed and maintained primarily by me (80%) over several years in a private company repository.

 Main folders: